 Why they matter:

-Having correct addresses and business information is what saves customers from going to the wrong business, and it is also a way of earning their trust.
+Having accurate addresses and business information helps prevent customers from going to the wrong business and also earns their trust.

 Voice search, especially for “near me” needs, is on the rise.